Giving Feedback: 3 Models for Giving Effective Feedback

-Feedback helps motivate the person to perform well and also clarifies any deviations between the preferred and the actual behaviour of the individual by giving the person information on their performance.
-Not only is it essential for professional growth, it provides direction and increases the confidence, motivation and self esteem of the individual (Matua et al. 2014; Rose & Best 2005).
+Not only is feedback essential for professional growth but it also provides direction and increases the confidence, motivation and self-esteem of the individual (Matua et al. 2014; Rose & Best 2005).

-New graduate nurses not only need constructive feedback, they also need positive feedback to know when and what they are doing well.
-By understanding how they are progressing they can then determine what new responsibilities they can take on and what further learning comes next.
+New graduates in particular not only need constructive feedback; they also need positive feedback to know when and what they are doing well.
+By understanding how well they are progressing, new staff can determine what new responsibilities they are ready to take on and what further learning should come next.
 Quality feedback helps the individual to realistically rate their clinical practice and help minimise any poor practices (Chang & Daly 2012; Matua et al. 2014).

-So with feedback only being given that focuses on areas of improvement without mentioning any areas where the learner is excelling, the learner can feel demotivated and devalued – especially in the case of new graduate nurses, questioning why they are in this profession (Duffy 2013).
+Additionally, when feedback is only given to focus on areas of improvement, without mention of areas where the learner is excelling, the learner can feel demotivated and devalued – especially in the case of a new graduate or staff member (Duffy 2013).

-The use of several different sources of information will also add credibility to the feedback that is being given whether it is positive or negative (Chang & Daly 2012; Rose & Best 2005).
+The use of several different sources of information will add credibility to feedback that is being given, whether it is positive or negative (Chang & Daly 2012; Rose & Best 2005).

-Graduate nurses should also be encouraged to reflect on their practices and behaviours to determine their strengths and weaknesses.
-This will help identify areas in which they need continuing education.
-It will give them insight into their practice and allow them to reach their full potential as a nurse (Chang & Daly 2012).
+New staff should also be encouraged to reflect on their practices and behaviours themselves, to determine their strengths and weaknesses.
+This will help identify areas in which they need continuing education and allow them to reach their full potential (Chang & Daly 2012).

 This feedback tool consists of three components:

-The Feedback Sandwich minimises any detrimental effect the negative feedback may have on the individual and ensures that the learner is not discouraged and remains motivated to learn (Matua et al 2014).
+The feedback sandwich aims to minimise any detrimental effect the negative feedback may have on the individual and ensures that the learner is not discouraged (Matua et al 2014).

-This tool allows the learner to reflect more on their actions whilst understanding precisely what you are commenting on and why, as well as think about what they need to change.
+This tool allows the learner to reflect more on their actions whilst understanding precisely what you are commenting on and why, as well as what needs to change.